Call of Duty: Infinite Warfare: Development and release

 In 2014, Activision announced a three-year development cycle for the Call of Duty series, in which Infinity Ward, Sledgehammer Games and Treyarch would take turns in releasing a Call of Duty video game every year so as to extend each game's development time.
 Infinite Warfare is the third and the last game in the first cycle, and it is the first video game developed by Infinity Ward since 2013's Call of Duty: Ghosts.
 Development for the game dates as far back as 2014.
 According to Infinity Ward, the development team added many new ideas to the game, and put emphasis on the game's storytelling.
 The team chose space as the game's setting as they believed that it can introduce new environments to players.
 To make the game more realistic, Infinity Ward had consulted several military experts.
-The team also wants to start an Infinite Warfare sub-series.
+The team also wanted to start an Infinite Warfare sub-series.